 Employment Law

-Employment law is a highly dynamic field of expertise, with new legislation on the subject of, among others, dismissal and flexible employment relations.
-We focus on employment law in the broadest sense, including individual and collective dismissals (reorganization), adjusting employment conditions and non-competition disputes.
-We also have extensive vast experience in the field of flexible employment relationships and consultancy/freelance agreements.
-Our clients are both national and international organizations, (managing) directors and employees, in a variety of sectors of the economy.
+Employment law is constantly changing, with various new legislation in the field of, among other things, dismissal and flexible employment.
+We focus on employment law in the broadest sense, including individual and collective dismissals (reorganisations), changes to employment conditions and non-competition clauses.
+We also have extensive experience in the field of flexible employment relationships and contract agreements.
+Our clients are both national and international employers, (statutory) directors and employees, in virtually all sectors of the economy.

 News